Anavh/QR-code-generator-python/README.md

 # QR-code-generator-python
-- Github/Linkedin QR code profile for your resume - Overlay an image on a QR Code - QRcode using an URL or PDF
+- Overlay an image on a QR Code <br/>
+- QRcode using an URL or PDF <br/>